-&lt;sup>10 Agencies will make the final determination of the elevation of new flood protection structures during the permitting process.
+13 Agencies will make the final determination of the elevation of new flood protection structures during the permitting process.
 They will require structures to have some freeboard above the maximum predicted water levels and likely some extra height to accommodate SLR.

-- Culverts of different sizes with 0-foot to minus 2-foot NAVD invert elevations with muted tidal regulators that will allow for adjustment of tidal exchange at the site - Multiple culverts at different invert elevations that would be opened or closed in the future could potentially mitigate the negative effects of SLR on habitats - Simple control structures (e.g., flap gates) to increase tide range without increasing flooding risk - Culverts with sub-tidal connections to the river to potentially minimize the ingress of floating trash from the river
+- Simple control structures (e.g., flap gates) to increase tide range without increasing flooding risk14 - Culverts with sub-tidal connections to the river to potentially minimize the ingress of floating trash from the river